osayamenja/Megatron-DeepSpeed/README.md

 ## Run
 - Download the datasets by running this [script](./dataset/download_books.sh) in the dataset directory.
-- The 125M and 350M MoE scripts are the most up to date and have been tested.
+- The 350M MoE script is the most up to date and have been tested.
-- You can run either of `ds_pretrain_gpt_350M_MoE128.sh` or `ds_pretrain_gpt_125M_MoE64.sh`.
+- Run `ds_pretrain_gpt_350M_MoE128.sh`.
-- If you want to run larger models, just update the needed scripts such that the data file paths match either of the above.
+- If you want to run larger models, just update the needed scripts such that the data file paths match that of the above script.
-- Ensure to verify `NUM_GPUS` and add any command line switches of interest.
+- Ensure to add any command line switches of interest.
 See Deepspeed.ai [documentation](https://www.deepspeed.ai/tutorials/mixture-of-experts-nlg/) for more details.

 Below is the original README from Megatron-Deepspeed.
 ------